DEMENT-Model/DEMENTpy/README.md

 - 2.4 Reproduction

-## References
+** References **
+- Allison 2012 Ecology Letters
+- Wang and Allison 2019 Soil Biology and Biochemistry
-Read this blog post on how to make this project open-sourced: https://dev.to/yvonnickfrin/preparing-your-project-being-open-sourced-5bdp?utm_source=digest_mailer&utm_medium=email&utm_campaign=digest_email
+- Read this blog post on how to make this project open-sourced: https://dev.to/yvonnickfrin/preparing-your-project-being-open-sourced-5bdp?utm_source=digest_mailer&utm_medium=email&utm_campaign=digest_email